 I also have a weekly workout routine.
 I work out pretty much the same nights each week.
 And the for the most part, the same nights each week are devoted to my business.
 Having these routines and things I do the same way each week means that those small tasks take a lot less mental energy because they’re just second nature to me at this point.

 Identify Your Goals

 When it comes to making a plan for your productive week, it’s important to set goals for yourself.
 What projects do you want to tackle?
 What improvements do you want to make?
-Work on regularly setting goals for yourself, identifying those goals, and making time for them in your calendar.
+Work on regularly setting goals for yourself, identifying those goals, and making time for them on your calendar.

 It would be easy to keep my blog at status quo.
-I could write my twice-weekly blog posts and share them on social media, but I wouldn’t see much growth.
+I could write my weekly blog posts and share them on social media, but I wouldn’t see much growth.
 Goal-setting is what allows me to take on more projects that will allow me to keep growing.

 Look at the Big Picture

 When you start getting entrenched in the day to day tasks of whatever it is you’re working on, whether it be your full-time job, growing a side-hustle, or putting together a home.
 But when it comes to progress, long-term goals are important.
 The difficult thing with long-term goals is that it’s easy to set them and forget about them.

 When I set a long-term goal, like launching my eBook or opening my Etsy shop, I like to immediately break them down into smaller, more manageable tasks.
 And as I’m planning for my productive week ahead, I make sure to make time for those baby steps toward my big goals.

 As a side hustler, my time to work on my business is limited.
 And usually comes in fairly small blocks of time.
 So I batch my tasks and then assign each batch of tasks to a time block.